Can you share DNA and not be related

 Key Takeaways:

-😮 It’s possible to share DNA with someone and not be blood-related.
+😮 It’s possible to have shared DNA with someone without having a familial blood connection.

 Unbelievable, yet true: it is possible to share a limited amount of DNA with another person and still not be connected by blood.
 To clarify, even if you have shared genetic material with someone else, there may be no traceable genealogical bond tying the two of you together.